fisodd/www-fisodd-com/content/post/right-place.rst

 could work with this stuff..."

-At the time the circle of coders for these personal systems was rather small (even way off in my university's backwaters) and for nothing more than the cost of only a few beers my friends and I got the chance to hear Richard Garriott tell stories about all the challenges creating the early `Ultima <https://en.wikipedia.org/wiki/Ultima_(series)>`__ games.
+At the time the circle of coders for these personal systems was rather small, and even in the relative backwaters of my university for nothing more than the cost of a few beers my friends and I got the chance to swap advice with Richard Garriott and hear stories about the challenges creating the early `Ultima <https://en.wikipedia.org/wiki/Ultima_(series)>`__ games.
 And even then, while it was clear that the little systems could change the way business worked, it was even more clear that